-- Prepares specific planning elements for the Commission's work plan; - Provides technical assistance to communities in preparing grant applications; - Identifies potential funding sources for new or modified programs; - Presents reports to the Commission and advisory committees; - Drafts appropriate articles for the Commission's newsletter and annual report; - Monitors program element budgets and reports variances from projections to supervisor; - Assists in preparing comprehensive planning studies on housing, transportation, Economic development, coastal zone management and other issues; - Provides technical staff support to the Commission's advisory committees; - Responds to inquiries from state and federal agencies, local governments, and concerned citizens; - Drafts grant applications in accordance with acceptable format, outline and schedule; - Monitors state and federal legislative actions and administrative regulations relating to planning functions; - Prepares summary documents of major grants and aids programs; - Collects and analyzes existing and projected planning data; - Prepares project reimbursement reports including progress narrative, financial statement and invoice; - Assists staff and local officials in assessing statutory and administrative actions;
+- 1. Prepares specific planning elements for the Commission's work plan; - 2.
+Provides technical assistance to communities in preparing grant applications; - 3.
+Identifies potential community problems and related funding sources for new or modified programs; - 4.
+Presents reports to the Commission and advisory committees; - 5.
+Drafts appropriate articles for the Commission's newsletter and annual report; - 6.
+Monitors program element budgets and reports variances from projections to supervisor; - 7.
+Assists in preparing comprehensive planning studies on housing, transportation, economic development, coastal zone management and other issues while leading meetings and facilitating discussions; - 8.
+Provides technical staff support to the Commission's advisory committees; - 9.
+Responds to inquiries from state and federal agencies, local governments, and concerned citizens; - 10.
+Drafts grant applications in accordance with acceptable format, outline and schedule; - 11.
+Monitors state and federal legislative actions and administrative regulations relating to planning functions; - 12.
+Prepares summary documents of major grants and aids programs; - 13.
+Networks and markets the Commission throughout the region on a regular basis; - 14.
+Collects and analyzes existing and projected planning data; - 15.
+Prepares project reimbursement reports including progress narrative, financial statement and invoice; - 16.
+Assists staff and local officials in assessing statutory and administrative actions;

-- Attends meetings and makes reports; and - Keeps abreast of professional developments in the field through readings and attendance at conferences and training sessions.
+- 17. Attends meetings and prepares reports; and - 18.
+Keeps abreast of professional developments in the field through readings and attendance at conferences and training sessions.